rice-eclipse/slonk/api.md

-# RESFET Rewrite API Proposal
+# `slonk` Rewrite API Proposal

 Since we're rewriting the engine controller, we might as well rewrite the API.
-This proposal outlines a new API for RESFET's replacement, moving away from the RESFET's opaque, implementation-dependent approach.
+This proposal outlines a new API for `slonk`, moving away from RESFET's opaque, implementation-dependent approach.

 ## Terms

-- _Dashboard_: the device running RESFET Dashboard.
+- _Dashboard_: the device running `slonkboard`.
 Acts as a client to the controller.

-- _Controller_: the device running the replacement for RESFET Engine Controller, or whatever we call it.
+- _Controller_: the device running the replacement for `slonk`.

 - _Sensor_: For the sake of this API, a "sensor" is anything that can be read from an ADC and has a calibration.